 Form, Texture, and Designing Visual Interest

-"Form" roughly means the shape of a plant.
+"Form" refers to the rough shape of a plant.
 Visual interest can be achieved by using contrasting shapes.
 A mound-shaped plant such as Silver Mound (Artemisia schmidtiana), a perennial as far north as planting zone 4, gives you a good counterpoint to a spiky plant such as Dracaena indivisa.
-Both artemisia and dracaena are grown for foliage, not blooms; so add some fall flowers to such a planting to give it more color.
+Both artemisia and dracaena are grown for foliage, not blooms, so add some fall flowers to such a planting to give it more color.

 Landscape designers also take the form of individual parts of a plant into account.
 For instance, the leaves of one plant can have a form different from those of another plant.
 Leaf form and bloom form are central to "texture."

 Form cannot be completely separated from the texture.
-The texture is mainly a visual matter in landscape design (not touch).
-It is dependent upon the form of the plant's blooms or its leaves.
-For example, the texture of the leaves of Senecio cineraria "Silver Dust," for example, with its toothed edges, contrasts greatly with a neighboring plant that has leaves with smoother edges such as Salvia splendens "Red Hussar."
+The texture is mainly a visual matter in landscape design, and it's dependent upon the form of the plant's blooms or its leaves.
+For example, the texture of the leaves of Senecio cineraria 'Silver Dust', for example, with its toothed edges, contrasts with a neighboring plant that has leaves with smoother edges, such as Salvia splendens 'Red Hussar'.
 The former is perceived as having a more delicate texture.

-Likewise, visual interest is provided by putting a relatively small-leafed, more delicate plant such as chrysanthemum (the hardiest will overwinter in planting zone 5) next to a plant bearing larger leaves, such as the coarse-looking flowering kales and cabbages.
+Likewise, visual interest is provided by putting a relatively small-leafed, delicate plant such as chrysanthemum (the hardiest will overwinter in planting zone 5) next to a plant bearing larger leaves, such as the coarse-looking flowering kales and cabbages.

 The element of color plays a large role, too.
 Most people have specific colors in mind when planning a fall color scheme.
-Red-yellow-orange is a classic for the harvest season.
+Red, yellow, and orange is a classic combination for the harvest season.
 Orange and yellow nasturtiums, lemon yellow French marigolds (Tagetes patula "Lemon Drop"), and reddish-purple plumed Celosia will set your fall gardens ablaze.

-A metallic color scheme is also popular for fall: golds, silvers, and bronzes.
+A metallic color scheme—golds, silvers, and bronzes—is also popular for fall.
 Golden African marigolds (Tagetes erecta "F1 Gold Galore"), Artemisia ludoviciana "Silver King" (perennial to zone 5), and a bronze coleus (Coleus x hybridus) work well together.

 Other perennial choices include: